Halfmoonly/Halfmoonly/README.md

 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |

 #### 🏆 Honors/Awards
-- a little java
-- a little cf and dnf, ex-top1% north player for cf
+- a little java, cf and dnf, ex-top1% north player for cf

 <picture>
   <img